Piguaquan: Relationship with Bajiquan

-In Mainland China, Piguaquan is still often practiced as a stand-alone art as well.
-Among some lineages of the art in Mainland China, there had developed practice forms (taolu) and methods which are called "Baji-Pigua", which combine elements from both arts.
+In mainland China, Piguaquan is still often practiced as a stand-alone art as well.
+Among some lineages of the art in mainland China, there had developed practice forms (taolu) and methods which are called "Baji-Pigua", which combine elements from both arts.

-Historically, many famous teachers, such as Liu Yunchiao and Ma Fengtu have practiced and taught both arts.
-In the present day, this tradition continuous among various teachers, such as Su Yu-chang, Tony Yang, Adam Hsu (United States) and Zhou Jingxuan (Mainland China).
+Historically, many famous teachers, such as Liu Yunqiao and Ma Fengtu have practiced and taught both arts.
+In the present day, this tradition continuous among various teachers, such as Su Yu-chang, Tony Yang, Adam Hsu (United States) and Zhou Jingxuan (mainland China).

 In popular culture

 Pigua Zhang is one of the styles used by the female character Ling Xiaoyu in the Tekken video game franchise, Helena Douglas in the Dead or Alive series, Scorpion in Mortal Kombat: Deadly Alliance, and Hotaru in Mortal Kombat: Deception and Mortal Kombat: Armageddon.
 Also is shown by Xiuying Hong from Shenmue, sometimes along with some moves from Bajiquan.

 Pigua Zhang is one of the fighting styles of the character Hermit (Tanimoto Natsu) in the Japanese manga and anime series History's Strongest Disciple Kenichi along with Bajiquan.

 The art has also been featured in the Japanese manga series Kenji.